FilipStruhar/WiFighter/README.md

 --------------------------------------------------------------------

 ## TO DO & BUGS
-- make sure configurations restore after evil twin
+- PMKID Attack doesn't work after Evil Twin

-- deauth original AP in Evil Twin
+!!
+IMPORTANT !!
+Attacker needs to choose their currently used "internet_interface" (if multiple the one showed in the OS lower bar) or it will cause clients not having internet connection

 ## Future visions
-- choose more wordlists for cracking
+- Monitor start listen command error still switches the NIC to monitor
-- cracking with hashcat GPU
+- Choose more wordlists at once for cracking
-- Utilize hashcat & xctools - HW acc. cracking & generating wordlists, conversions?
+- Cracking with hashcat GPU
-- device info in reports
+- Generating wordlists
-- monitor start listen command error still switches the NIC to monitor
+- NIC info in reports

 --------------------------------------------------------------------